 Each stage in a device has a zero-based index.
 Direct3D allows up to eight blending stages, although you should always check device capabilities to determine how many stages the current hardware supports.
 The first blending stage is at index 0, the second is at 1, and so on, up to index 7.
 The system blends stages in increasing index order.

 Use only the number of stages you need; the unused blending stages are disabled by default.
 So, if your application only uses the first two stages, it need only set operations and arguments for stage 0 and 1.
 The system blends the two stages, and ignores the disabled stages.

 If your application varies the number of stages it uses for different situations - such as four stages for some objects, and only two for others - you don't need to explicitly disable all previously used stages.
 One option is to disable the color operation for the first unused stage, then all stages with a higher index will not be applied.
-Another option is to disable texture mapping altogether by setting the color operation for the first texture stage (stage 0) to D3DTOP_DISABLE.
-A third option is when a texture stage has D3DTSS_COLORARG1 equal to D3DTA_TEXTURE and the texture pointer for the stage is NULL, this stage and all stages after it are not processed.
+Another option is to disable texture mapping altogether by setting the color operation for the first texture stage (stage 0) to a disabled state.